Azure/azure-sdk-for-net/sdk/mixedreality/Azure.MixedReality.RemoteRendering/README.md

     }
 ```

-### List the sessions
+### List sessions

 You can get information about your sessions using the `getSessions` method.
-This method may return sessions which have yet to start, sessions which are running and sessions which have finished.
+This method may return sessions which have yet to start and sessions which are ready.
-In this example, we skip sessions which have were stopped or have expired.

 ```csharp Snippet:ListSessions
     foreach (var properties in client.GetSessions())